lea-cohausz/lea-cohausz.github.io/aboutme.md

 - relating to that: XAI
 - reasoning about human behavior in general

-If you are interested in any of these areas, feel free to reach out to me.
+If you are interested in any of these topics, feel free to reach out to me.

 ### Education